STATEMENT OF STUDENT RIGHTS AND RESPONSIBILITIES

 Students at the University have the same rights and protections under the Constitutions of the United States and the State of Michigan as other citizens.
 These rights include freedom of expression, press, religion, and assembly.
 The University has a long tradition of student activism and values freedom of expression, which includes voicing unpopular views and dissent.
 As members of the University community, students have the right to express their own views, but must also take responsibility for according the same right to others.

-Students have the right to be treated fairly and with dignity regardless of age, color, creed, disability, marital status, national origin or ancestry, race, religion, sex (including gender identity and gender expression), sexual orientation, or veteran status.
+Students have the right to be treated fairly and with dignity regardless of race, color, national origin, age, marital status, sex, sexual orientation, gender identity, gender expression, disability, religion, height, weight, or veteran status, and as revised in the University of Michigan Nondiscrimination Policy.
 The University has a long-standing tradition of commitment to pluralistic education.
-Accordingly, the University, through this Statement, will not discriminate on the basis of group status.
+Accordingly, the University, through this statement, will not discriminate on the basis of an individual’s protected status in a way that is unlawful or that violates the above asserted rights.

 Students have the right to be protected from capricious decision-making by the University and to have access to University policies which affect them.
 The University has an enduring commitment to provide students with a balanced and fair system of dispute resolution.
 Accordingly, this Statement will not deprive students of the appropriate due process protections to which they are entitled.
 This Statement is one of the University's administrative procedures and should not be equated with procedures used in civil or criminal court.